QuentinRa/blog.quentinra.dev/proj/design-patterns/creation/multiton.md

 the number of instances created.

 * ➡️ : when you want a bit more than a singleton
-* ✅ : same as singleton
+* ✅ : same as for singleton
-* 🚫 : same as singleton
+* 🚫 : same as for singleton

 ## Example in java